stelligent/dromedary/README.md

 ## Core Demo Requirements

-The bootstrapping and the application must be capable of launching with a single command CloudFormation command and a CloudFormation button click
+The bootstrapping and the application must be capable of launching with a single _CloudFormation_ command and a CloudFormation button click

 An application pipeline in CodePipeline must run in less than 10 minutes.